March 24, 2015

 See our FAQ page to find answers to many of your questions about, and advice about caring for, community cats.

-Understand outdoor cats
+Understand how you can help outdoor cats

 One sign that a cat is a spayed or neutered feral is a tipped or notched ear.

 Stray cats may be friendly and approach you for food or attention or they may be too scared to let you get close.
 But they will usually eat immediately if you put food down for them.
 Use caution, since you don't know how these cats will react.

 There are many ways you can help these cats.